Introduction and Index To All Four Sections

 so that you are not lacking in any gift (Gk.
 Charisma), awaiting eagerly the revelation of our Lord Jesus Christ, (1 Corinthians 1:7 NASB)

-And this is not the only case where words were translated in accordance with preconceived ideas affecting some very crucial issues.
+Note: This is far from the only case where words were translated in accordance with preconceived ideas affecting some very crucial issues.
+See Footnote I

 Small Change - Big Impact